Ibaslogic/Ibaslogic/src/posts/2020-08-08-javascript-foreach/javascript-foreach.md

 We have seen almost all the use cases of the forEach method.
 From iterating through a simple array to working with the array-like objects and almost all that is in-between.
 Now, you should be able to apply it in your project.

+If you have any questions, please let me know through the comment section.

-If you like this tutorial, endeavor to share it around the web and subscribe for more updates.
+And if you like this tutorial, endeavor to share it around the web and subscribe for more updates.